Skip to content

 Manually creating subscreens

-You can also create additional screens or subscreens if you want more granular control.
+You can also create additional subscreens using Regular Expression matching if you want more granular control.

 Examples: